LandryJoelYvesSEBEOGO/ECG-classification-training-on-Docker-and-Fast-Api-Deployment/README.md

-# ECG Classification in a Docker Container and API Implementation
+# Electrocardiogram Classification in a Docker Container and API Implementation

 This project is an ECG (Electrocardiogram) classification application using deep learning.
 It consists of two main phases: the first phase involves training the model in a Docker container, and after training, we move to the second phase which involves implementing an API to perform various predictions.